 Using drain cleaners may also work, but continued use of them can erode the pipes with the harsh chemicals they contain.
 Hiring the professionals is the best way to go as they can do it correctly and safely.

-What happens when roots get inside drain lines?
+What happens when roots get inside drain pipes?

-It may seem bizarre, but tree roots do get inside sewer lines and can cause several problems.
+It may seem bizarre, but tree roots do get inside sewer pipes and can cause several problems.
 This is because roots seek water and can go inside pipes without us knowing it.
-Only when our pipes get clogged and a plumbing technician sees it that we become aware of the problem.
+Only when our pipes get clogged and a plumbing technician sees it are we aware of the problem.

 To prevent them from totally blocking your pipes, you need to contact professional plumbers to have this issue fixed.